 Planting Trees in the Semi-desert

 Globally, 48 football pitches of forest are lost every minute1 and by 2030 the need for water will be 40 percent larger than the supply of clean water2.
-What makes us unique is that we have managed to run a forestry commercially in a semi-desert areas.
+What makes Better Globe Forestry Ltd. (“BGF”) unique is the way to manage and run a forestry commercially in a semi-desert area.

 The local population lack both the resources and knowledge to take care of it in a way that makes it usable again.
 They have in most cases already abandoned the land and the result is large dry areas.
 If nothing is done to improve the conditions by, for example, planting trees, eventually all the soil will be flushed or blown away, and all that’s left is the red desert landscape that is so common in places like rural Kenya.